Equity capital markets in Brazil: regulatory overview

 Any listed company that violates its obligations to the CVM is subject to a daily fine corresponding to the nature of the violation.
 These penalties can also be combined with the directors' and officers' liabilities.

-The issuer is subject to a daily fine of R$500 for not observing the deadlines to comply with continuing obligations, according to CVM Instruction No. 480/09.
+The issuer is subject to a daily fine of BRL500 for failing to comply with the deadlines for its continuing obligations, under CVM Instruction No. 480/09.

-Repeated non-compliance with the deadlines set out for submitting periodic and event information to the CVM comprises serious violation of Law 6,385/76 (see Question 13).
+Repeated non-compliance with the deadlines for submitting periodic and event information to the CVM constitutes a serious violation of Law 6,385/76 (see Question 13).

 Market abuse and insider dealing